What is the Anglo Indian Community?

-According to the Constitution of India, a person from the Anglo-Indian community is defined as, “a person whose father or any of whose other male progenitors in the male line is or was of European descent; but who is domiciled within the territory of India, and is or was born within such territory of parents habitually resident therein and not established there for temporary purposes only.”
+As per the article 366 (2) of the constitution, Anglo Indian is defined as ‘a person whose father or any of whose other male progenitors in the male line is or was of European descent but who is a native of India.’

 The MPs can also legislate on items included in the State List in special circumstances such as:

 a) When an Emergency is promulgated under Article 356 of the Indian Constitution,

 b) A resolution is passed by the Rajya Sabha with special majority, thereby asking to make a law for the state in the national interest, which can remain valid for one year,

 c) A resolution by two or three states urging upon the Parliament to make law for them on certain items of the State list, and

 d) If any international treaty or agreement is to be executed.

 Since India follows a Parliamentary form of Government, the executive is directly responsible to the Parliament.
 In other words, the MPs can keep a watch on the everyday activities of the Executive, question them, expose them and remove a ruling Cabinet from power, by passing the vote of no confidence.
 Any serious administrative lapses may be brought to the fore by adjournment motions, cut motions, censure motions and debates by the MPs.
 The Indian Parliament holds the MPs individually and collectively, and a Council of Ministers remains in power so long as it enjoys the confidence of the Lok Sabha.
 This is a critical function of the Lower House.

 One of the foremost functions of the Anglo-Indian MPs, like other MPs, is their financial powers.
 Through the presentation of the Annual Budget, the presence of the two Standing Committees, and the legislation over the Money Bills, the Parliament enjoys supreme authority over the financial deliberations of the Executive.